ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-rats-architecture.md

 Known-Good-Values:

-: Claims about the Attested Computing Environment.
-Typically, KGV Claims are message digests of firmware, software or configuration data supplied by various vendors.
+: Claims about the Attested Environment.
+Typically, Known-Good-Value (KGV) Claims are message digests of firmware, software or configuration data supplied by various vendors.
-If an Attesting Computing Environment implements cryptography, they include Claims about key material.
+If an Attesting Environment implements cryptography, they include Claims about key material.

 : Like Claims, Known-Good-Values SHOULD satisfy a Verifier's expectations for freshness, identity, context, provenance, validity, relevance and veracity.
 Known-Good-Values are reference Claims that are - like Evidence - well formatted and protected (e.g. signed).